How to Connect to Networked Drives

 Before you Begin

 Your computer must be on the campus network (wired or wireless)or connected using VPN.
 If you are connecting from off-campus, first connect to Western's Virtual Private Network.

 Map your network drives by creating shortcuts on your desktop to these locations, or right-clicking "This PC" and selecting "Map Network Drive" while connected to the VPN:

 - Creating a Shortcut by right clicking on your desktop and selecting "New Shortcut"

 - Mapping a drive directly by right-clicking "This PC" in File Explorer

-Then, for the location of the shortcut (or address of the network drive) you want to connect to, use one of the following:
+Then, you will need the address of the network drive you want to connect to.

 When prompted for your credentials, enter the following: